The home of yachting

 If you like walking or cycling, the island holds major events throughout the year.
 With over 500 miles of footpaths and 60 miles of cycle network, there’s something for all abilities.

-Make UKSA your basecamp while you explore the Isle of Wight
+Make UKSA your base while you explore the Isle of Wight

 Make full use of our facilities while you explore everything the beautiful Isle of Wight has to offer.
 Whether you’re visiting with your group or here on an educational visit, we have everything to keep you accommodated throughout your stay.